 If your brokerage firm, bank or other similar organization is the holder of record of your shares (i.e., your shares are held in "street name"), you will receive voting instructions from the holder of record.
 You must follow these instructions in order for your shares to be voted.
 Your broker is required to vote those shares in accordance with your instructions.
 In the event that Sandell contests the election of directors, the rules of the New York Stock Exchange do not permit brokers to exercise discretionary authority to vote on any proposals to be voted on at the annual meeting, whether routine or not.
-If you do not give instructions to your broker, your broker will not be able to vote your shares for the election of directors or any other Proposals.
-Only those votes cast for the election of directors are used in determining the results of a vote on the election of directors.
-Only those votes cast for or against Proposals 2 through 6 are used in determining the results of a vote on such Proposals.
-For purposes of Proposals 1 through 6, abstentions and other shares not voted (whether by broker non-vote or otherwise) will not be counted as votes cast and will have no effect on the result of the vote.
+If you do not give instructions to your broker, your broker will not be able to vote your shares for the election of directors or any other Proposal.
+Only those votes cast for the election of directors are used in determining the results of a vote on such Proposals.
+For purposes of Proposals 1 through 6, abstentions and other shares not vote (whether by broker non-vote or otherwise) will not be counted as votes cast and will have no effect on the result of the vote.
 We urge you to instruct your brokerage firm, bank or other similar organization, by following those instructions, to vote your shares as recommended by your Board of Directors on the WHITE proxy or voting instruction card.

 Your Board of Directors has fixed October 5, 2015 as the record date for determining stockholders entitled to notice of, and to vote at, the annual meeting.
-For more information and up-to-date postings, please go to our special website,
+For more information and up-to-date postings, please go to our website, www.ethanallen.com/investors.
 If you have any questions, please contact Georgeson Inc. our proxy solicitor assisting us in connection with the annual meeting.
 Stockholders, banks and brokers may call toll free at (866) 277-0928.